ekomsSavior/worm_bb/README.md

 **Educational Purpose Only**

 Worm-BB is a research‑grade, multi‑platform worm framework written in Go.
 It demonstrates modern autonomous propagation techniques, stealth command & control, USB and WiFi‑based spreading, web shell persistence, and data exfiltration.
-The companion detection and removal tool helps blue teams identify and eradicate Worm‑BB infections in authorised environments.
+The companion detection and removal tool (v2.0) provides comprehensive coverage for blue teams to identify and eradicate Worm‑BB infections across Windows, Linux, and macOS environments.

 **This repository is for authorised security testing, research, and defence training only.**